Databricks - Target environment

 Just restart the import for the concerned files, and it should work.

-In the file 500_Deploy_and_Load_DataVault_Databricks.ipynb, adapt the name of the XXX_Deployment, the XXX_SimpleLoadexecution.ipynb, and the XXX_SelectResults.ipynb by the name of your Helper files.
+In the file 500_Deploy_and_Load_DataVault_Databricks.ipynb, adapt the name of the XXX_Deployment, the XXX_SimpleLoadexecution.ipynb, the XXX_MultithreadingLoadExecution.ipynb, and the XXX_SelectResults.ipynb by the name of your Helper files.

 Create a Compute Cluster